Carnival Corporation & plc Announces an Equity Offering and Repurchase of Convertible Notes

 MIAMI, Nov.
-17, 2020 /PRNewswire/ -- Carnival Corporation & plc (NYSE/LSE: CCL; NYSE: CUK), today announced that Carnival Corporation (the "Corporation") priced a registered direct offering (the "Offering") of an aggregate of 57,426,860 shares (the "Shares") of its common stock at a price of $18.05 per share to a limited number of holders (the "Holders") of its 5.75% Convertible Senior Notes due 2023 (the "Convertible Notes").
-The Corporation intends to use the proceeds from the Offering to repurchase from such Holders an aggregate of $499,364,000 principal amount of its Convertible Notes (the "Note Repurchases," and collectively with the Offering, the "Transactions") in privately negotiated transactions.
+19, 2020 /PRNewswire/ -- Carnival Corporation & plc (NYSE/LSE: CCL; NYSE: CUK), today announced that Carnival Corporation (the "Corporation") priced a registered direct offering (the "Offering") of an aggregate of 10.4 million shares (the "Shares") of its common stock at a price of $17.59 per share to a limited number of holders (the "Holders") of its 5.75% Convertible Senior Notes due 2023 (the "Convertible Notes").
+The Corporation intends to use the proceeds from the Offering to repurchase from such Holders an aggregate of $90.8 million principal amount of its Convertible Notes (the "Note Repurchases," and collectively with the Offering, the "Transactions") in privately negotiated transactions.

-The Offering is expected to close on November 19, 2020 (except with respect to 8.2 million Shares which is expected to close on November 20, 2020), subject to customary closing conditions.
-The Note Repurchases are expected to close promptly following the closing of the Offering (except with respect to $71.5 million aggregate principal amount of the Note Repurchases which is expected to close on November 20, 2020), subject to customary closing conditions.
+The Offering is expected to close on November 23, 2020, subject to customary closing conditions.
+The Note Repurchases are expected to close promptly following the closing of the Offering, subject to customary closing conditions.

 Goldman Sachs & Co.
 LLC is acting as the exclusive placement agent for the Offering.
 PJT Partners LP is serving as independent financial advisor to the Corporation for the Transactions.
 A shelf registration statement relating to the Shares was previously filed with the U.S. Securities and Exchange Commission ("SEC") and is effective.
 The Offering was made only by means of a prospectus supplement and an accompanying base prospectus.
 A preliminary prospectus supplement and accompanying base prospectus relating to the Offering have been filed, and a final prospectus supplement will be filed with the SEC and will be available on the SEC's website at www.sec.gov.
 Copies of the preliminary prospectus supplement and accompanying base prospectus relating to the Offering may be obtained from Goldman Sachs & Co.
 LLC, Prospectus Department, 200 West Street, New York, New York 10282, telephone: 1-866-471-2526, facsimile: 212-902-9316 or by emailing prospectus-ny@ny.email.gs.com.